humphd/desktop/README.md

 In cases where code in a git repository has regressed, we can try using [`git bisect`](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git) to automate searching through old commits in order to find the cause of our bug (i.e., the commit).

-The concept is simple: our program no longer works as expected, and so we assume that some change to the code must have broken things.
-In the case of git, every change is a commit, and git knows about all 20K+ commits in the GitHub Desktop repository.
+With a regression, our assumption is as follows: our program used to work, but now fails in some new way.
+We assume that some change to the code must have introduced the failing behaviour.
+In the case of git, every change is a commit, and git knows about all [20K+ commits in the GitHub Desktop repository](https://github.com/desktop/desktop/commits/development).
 One of them introduced a change we need to correct.
 But which one?

-To answer this question, we're going to have to begin by finding a *regression window*: two points in time that represent a) the code working as expected; and b) the code failing.
+To answer this question, we're going to have to begin by finding a *regression window*, that is, two points in time (i.e., two commits) that represent a) the code working as expected; and b) the code failing.

 We already have two known failing commits: our current position, and also the released version 1.5.0, which the bug reporter says he was using.
-The set of [release tags associated with the project](https://github.com/desktop/desktop/releases) is a useful way to find our regression window.
+The set of [release tags associated with the project](https://github.com/desktop/desktop/releases) is a useful way to hunt for our regression window.

 The [1.5.0](https://github.com/desktop/desktop/releases/tag/release-1.5.0) release happened on Nov 13, 2018, and represents a known "failing" commit.
 The bug reporter said that things worked in a previous release, and the last major release before 1.5.0 was [1.4.3](https://github.com/desktop/desktop/releases/tag/release-1.4.3) on Oct 18, 2018.
 When searching for the last-known-good commit in a regression window, don't worry too much about staying close to the failed commit: the bug might have been introduced a day, week, month, or year ago.
 We can't tell at this point.
 We'll let `git bisect` help us quickly jump across these commits.